BlueQuartzSoftware/simplnx/src/Plugins/ComplexCore/docs/SetImageGeomOriginScalingFilter.md

 ## Description ##

-This **Filter** changes the origin and/or the resolution of an **Image Geometry**.
+This **Filter** changes the origin and/or the spacing of an **Image Geometry**.
 For example, if the current origin is at (0, 0, 0) and the user would like the origin to be (10, 4, 8), then the user should enter the following input values:

 + X Origin: 10
 + Y Origin: 4